On Addressing Character Defects: Thoughts on Tough Love

 Joe Cardenas

-Joe Cardenas is the Head of the Mentoring program at The Heights.
-Mr. Cardenas also teaches The Freshman Core and AP Art History.
-Since coming to The Heights in 1994, he has organized cultural trips to Spain and Italy and service projects in Mexico and Peru.
-Mr. Cardenas completed his undergraduate work at the University of California, Berkeley, where he earned a degree in American history; he received his M.A. in Private School Management from Columbia University.
+Joe Cardenas is the Head of Mentoring at The Heights.
+Mr. Cardenas also teaches AP Art History, English Literature, and Freshman Theology.
+Since coming to The Heights in 1994, he has organized cultural trips to Europe and service projects in South America.
+Mr. Cardenas completed his undergraduate work at the University of California, Berkeley, where he earned a degree in American history; he received his M.A. in Private School Management from Columbia University in Manhattan.
 He taught at The Head-Royce School, an independent school in California, and at inner-city programs in Chicago and the Bronx before joining The Heights faculty.